IncorrectPleaseTryAgain/Portfolio/README.md

 # Portfolio

-Note: The Contents are in chronological order within each category.
+Note: Each categories content is listed in chronological order.

 ## Contents
 + [JavaScript | HTML | CSS](#javascript-html-css)